sheikhsadi899/Manual-Testing-Project-1/README.md

 🔗 https://with-bugs.practicesoftwaretesting.com/

 The application allows users to browse products, apply filters, search items, and complete purchases through a multi-step checkout process.

+## 🎯 Objective

+The main objective of this project was to:

+Identify functional defects in the application Validate core features and workflows
+Evaluate usability and user experience
+Ensure proper input validation and system behavior